 Produced by Darragh Mason

 Sound.
-P:R:I:S:M by Sutekh Hexen & Funeray Call
+P:R:I:S:M by Sutekh Hexen & Funerary Call

 Many thanks to the University of Copenhagen for hosting the event, to Kevin Gan Yuen for the permission to use the music as a soundtrack and to Alkistis Dimech & Peter Grey of Scarlet Imprint for providing the images for the slideshow.